kajallochab/Scrum-vs-Kanban/README.md

 - Overleaf: A free online LaTeX editor and compiler (https://www.overleaf.com/)
 - TeX Live: A comprehensive TeX distribution for various operating systems (https://www.tug.org/texlive/portable.html)
--  MikTeX: A popular TeX distribution for Windows (https://miktex.org/)
+-  MikTeX: A widespread TeX distribution for Windows (https://miktex.org/)

 Once you have a LaTeX compiler installed, you can navigate to the directory containing the source files and compile the document using the appropriate command for your chosen compiler.